Amos47/2400/Chapter6/README.md

-OMG here's the Ch 6 README.md just like out of nowhere.
-Enjoy :)
+This is the README.md for Chapter 6.

+This file will contain a synopsis of the chapter as a basic review.
+The logic and flow are represented here.